 More than half of the RTA tax revenues go toward multimodal corridor improvements to improve regional mobility and capacity.
 The 35 specific roadway projects identified in the RTA’s 20-year plan include new roads and bridges, intersection reconstruction, roadway improvements and Interstate 10 traffic interchange projects.
 The corridors are designed to help you get to where you need to go, whether you drive, use transit, walk or bike.
-Many corridor projects include bike lanes, multi-use paths and sidewalks to help integrate all modes of transportation with the regional network.
+Many corridor projects include bike lanes, multi-use paths and sidewalks to help integrate all modes of transportation within the regional network.

 Transportation-related wildlife linkages funded by the RTA help to protect both the motorists and wildlife across the region.
-These safety enhancements provide connectivity for a wide variety of desert wildlife including coyotes, mule deer, bighorn sheep, mountain lions, javelin, desert tortoise and snakes.
+These safety enhancements provide connectivity for a wide variety of desert wildlife including coyotes, mule deer, bighorn sheep, mountain lions, javelina, desert tortoise and snakes.
 A wildlife crossing can be a roadway overpass, underpass or drainage structure to allow animals to safely traverse the man-made barriers.
 Freestanding wildlife linkages and crossings are integrated with the roadway design of RTA improvement projects.
 These connections not only help prevent crashes that are dangerous to people and animals, they also allow wildlife to access their natural habitats safely.